Coolrain

 In 1855 Coolrain had a corn and flour mill, a dispensary and police barracks.
+The local pub, Sheeran's, dates from the 1790's.
+There is a playground in the village.

 In 1901 the population of Coolrain's townlands, was 304, and by 1911 the population was 364.

 The townlands of Coolrain in 1901 and 1911 were: Anatrim/Anatrin, Coolnagour (1828 Colenagour), Coolrain (1828 Coleraine), Derryduff, Derrynaseera (1828 Dernaserea), Glebe, Larch Hill, Laurel Hill, Shanderry, Tinnakill (1828 Tennakilly).

+Coolrain Sawmills is located 1.5km north of the village.

+A charity tractor run, in aid of Clonenagh National School, takes place in the village each December.
+A syndicate based in the village owned the 2017 Irish Grand National winner, Our Duke.
+Stages of the Birr Endurance rally have taken place in the village.